rackerlabs/docs-aws/docs/service-blocks/index.rst

 With the Rackspace Architect & Deploy service block, our experts apply best practices to design and deploy public cloud infrastructure that meets your business needs.
-It minimizes costs, maximizes availability, security and performance, and enables you to outsource ongoing management activities to Rackspace.
+It minimizes costs, maximizes availability, security, and performance, enabling you to outsource ongoing management activities to Rackspace.
 The Architect & Deploy offer includes:

 * An Onboarding Manager to coordinate end-to-end activities and project manage